 - A. Time for Filing Briefs.
-Unless otherwise ordered, the party first noticing the appeal shall file an original brief within sixty-five (65) days after the date of assignment.
-Within eighty-five (85) days after the date of assignment, the respondent shall file an original brief in response.
-A reply brief may be filed within ninety-five (95) days after the date of assignment.
+Unless otherwise ordered or stayed by the operation of Rule 59, the party first noticing the appeal shall file an original brief within ninety (90) days after the date of assignment.
+Within one hundred ten (110) days after the date of assignment, the respondent shall file an original brief in response.
+A reply brief may be filed within one hundred twenty (120) days after the date of assignment.
 The principal briefs shall not exceed ten (10) pages and the reply brief shall not exceed five (5) pages. - B. Content of Brief.
-Each brief shall contain: - (1) Statements of the Issues on Appeal.
+Each brief shall contain: - (1) Statement of the Issues on Appeal.
 A statement of each of the issues presented for review.
 The statement shall be concise and direct as to each issue and may be stated in question form.
 Broad general statements may be disregarded by the Court.
 Ordinarily, no point will be considered that is not set forth in the statement of issues on appeal. - (2) Statement of the Case.
 The statement shall contain a concise history of the proceedings, insofar as necessary to an understanding of the appeal.
-The statement shall not contain contested matters and shall contain as a minimum, the following information: the date of commencement of the action; the nature of the action; the

-- nature of the defense or response; the date and nature of the agency action appealed from; the date of service of the notice of appeal; the date of and description of any orders or proceedings in the agency as may have affected the appeal, or may throw light upon the questions involved in the appeal.
+The statement shall not contain contested matters and shall contain as a minimum, the following information: the date of commencement of the action; the nature of the action; the nature of the defense or response; the date and nature of the agency action appealed from; the date of service of the notice of appeal; the date of and description of any orders or proceedings in the agency as may have affected the appeal, or may throw light upon the questions involved in the appeal.
 Any matters stated or alleged in a party's statement shall be binding on that party. - (3) Argument.
 The brief shall be divided into as many parts as there are issues to be argued, and each such part shall bear an appropriate caption, followed by a discussion and citation of authority.
 A party may also include a separate statement of facts relevant to the issues presented for review, with reference to the record on appeal, which may include contested matters and summarize that party's contentions.
 Any facts stated or alleged in a party's argument shall be binding on that party. - (4) Conclusion.
-A short conclusion stating the precise relief requested. - (5) Certificate of Service.
-A certificate showing the service of the brief on all parties of record. - C. Service of Brief.
+A short conclusion stating the precise relief requested. - (5) Proof of Service.
+Proof of service of the brief on all parties of record. - C. Service of Brief.
 At the time of filing the brief with the Court, one copy of the brief and any appendix shall be served on each party to the appeal.

 This rule provides the time frames for filing, format, and content of appellate briefs.
 Statements of fact set forth in the briefs are binding upon the proponent of the statement.
-The brief must be accompanied by a certificate of service.
+The brief must be accompanied by proof of service.